Kia CHL Top-10 Spotlight: Moncton Wildcats

 While the Wildcats are a leader offensively, the team is also solid in its own zone, deploying a defensive core that owns plenty of ability to move the puck up ice, beginning with Spence, who after finishing in the top-10 in rearguard scoring as a rookie last season has continued to impress in 2019-20, already matching last season’s 49-point finish with only four defenders outpacing that production league wide.

-Meanwhile, Moncton also brings one of the QMJHL’s top netminders in 19-year-old Rodrigue, who has suffered just six regulation losses through 36 appearances this season while coming up with a sparkling .915 save percentage that sits tied for first league-wide among goaltenders to have seen as much time in the crease this season.
+Meanwhile, Moncton also brings one of the QMJHL’s top netminders in 19-year-old Rodrigue, who has suffered just six regulation losses through 36 appearances this season eclipsing the prestigious century mark for career wins.
+He’s also come up with a sparkling .915 save percentage that sits tied for first league-wide among goaltenders to have seen as much time in the crease this season.

 As the regular season enters its closing weeks, the Wildcats will now look to continue their formidable point streak with upcoming dates coming against the Acadie-Bathurst Titan on Thursday before a two-game weekend facing off with Quebec Remparts and Drummondville Voltigeurs.